-Municipality-Led Projects: Parks, Natural Spaces, and Sustainable Systems Project or Action Timeframe Key Actors Related Plans 4-I Work with the Municipality of Anchorage to create gateway signage, street sign toppers, wayfinding signs and other branding elements to help strengthen South Addition's brand and identity.
-Medium SACC, Public Works, DOT&PF 4-2 Create a neighborhood events and communication committee, to help plan events and distribute information.
+Municipality-Led Projects: Parks, Natural Spaces, and Sustainable Systems Project or Action Timeframe Key Actors Related Plans 4-1 Work with the Municipality of Anchorage to create gateway signage, street sign toppers, wayfinding signs and other branding elements to help strengthen South Addition's brand and identity.
+Medium SACC, Public Works, DOT&PF 4-2 Create a neighborhood events and communication committee [to help plan events and distribute information.] to create a communications plan and a neighborhood calendar of events for the South Addition Neighborhood to inform and engage neighbors about events and neighborhood issues.
 SACC 4-3 Organize neighborhood-serving events such as block parties, movie nights, National Night Out Events, neighborhood clean-up days, etc. Short SACC, Parks 4-4 Create a communications plan and a neighborhood calendar of events for the South Addition Neighborhood to inform and engage neighbors about events and neighborhood issues.
-Short SACC 4-5 Support the installation of new public art and beautification efforts, whenever possible integrate and call-out to the South Addition's rich history and unique character.
+Short SACC 4-5 Support the installation of new public art and beautification efforts, {whenever possible integrate and callout to the} and highlight South Addition's rich history and unique character through art.
 Short SACC, Public Works, Parks 4-6 Review and update the South Addition Neighborhood Plan every 5 years to ensure that the vision, goals, and actions are still representative of community and neighbor interests.
 Long SACC, Planning 2020, 2040

-Municipality Led Projects and Actions - Neighborhood Cohesion and Placemaking Project or Action Timeframe Key Actors Related Plans

-4-7 Where appropriate install additional benches, lighting and trash receptacles to make public space more accommodating and useable.
+Municipality Led Projects and Actions - Neighborhood Cohesion and Placemaking Project or Action Timeframe Key Actors Related Plans 4-7 [Where appropriate i] Install additional benches, lighting and trash receptacles to make public space more accommodating and useable.
 Add branding elements to these public amenities.
-Medium Parks, Transit, Public Works -- -------- ------------------------------------ --
+Medium Parks, Transit, Public Works

-Municipality Led Projects and Actions - Neighborhood Cohesion and Placemaking Project or Action Timeframe Key Actors Related Plans 4-8 Improve and install new lighting at key locations on streets and in alleyways throughout the neighborhood Medium Public Works 4-9 Increase Anchorage Police Department presence in the South Addition and change patrol zones to expand more frequently into the neighborhood.
+Municipality Led Projects and Actions - Neighborhood Cohesion and Placemaking Project or Action Timeframe Key Actors Related Plans 4-8 Improve adherence to Dark Sky principles of existing street lighting, reduce glare and light trespass and install new lighting at key locations on streets and in alleyways throughout the neighborhood.
+Medium Public Works 4-9 Increase Anchorage Police Department presence in the South Addition and change patrol zones to expand more frequently into the neighborhood.
 Increase crime prevention / CPTED efforts within parks and greenbelts.
 Short APD, SACC